Search

 If you are going to dismount NOTCam from the telescope, then go to this link: NOTCam shut-down and dismounting instructions.

 1. Power off the motor controller.
 (Also the detector controller, if this one had been left on.)
 Disconnect power cables.
 Disconnect the orange network cable from the plug in the dome wall.
-If the optical fibers are connected in storage mode, then disconnect them at the junction between the grey and the orange optical fibers before mounting NOTCam.
-Don't disconnect at the controller end!
+(Note that since June 2012 the optical fibers for NOTCam are always connected and go together with the PTR hoses.)
 Remove the black instrument cover completely.

 2. Move NOTCam towards the telescope while lowering the PTR hoses which have been lifted towards the dome ceiling.
 Detach the hoses completely from the hook and lay them on the floor.
 Raise the hook up again in the high position and fix it.
 Be careful when handling the hoses!
+Do not lift the hoses over the instrument.
 Avoid sharp bends that may produce Helium leaks, and make sure they have a maximum of one loop when NOTCam is mounted!

 3. Take off the lid that covers the entrance window.
 Makes sure there is no obvious dust particle on the entrance window.
 If so, blow carefully dry air across it.
 Don't touch the window.

-4. NOTCam should be oriented with the tubes sticking out towards the lower hatch direction, and the PTR hoses should have a maximum of one loop.
-This is normally achieved by rotating the instrument only about 90 degrees from its orientation when parked, while it is moved over the floor - provided that NOTCam was dismounted and parked correctly.
-If not, you may have to turn it more to get rid of loops.
+4. NOTCam should be oriented with the tubes sticking out towards the lower hatch direction, and the PTR hoses should have a maximum of one loop on the floor.
+This is achieved by rotating the instrument about 100 degrees from parking orientation, i.e. the shortest way.
+Seen from above this is clock-wise rotation.
+See schematic sketch for which way to turn:

 5. There are mounting marks on the instrument and on the adapter plate.
 Use the handle to lift NOTCam on its trolley (but don't wind it too rapidly as the chain may jump off its rail).
-Mount the instrument flange to the adapter with the 11 different screws found in a plastic bag on the NOTCam trolley.
+Mount the instrument flange to the adapter with the screws found in a plastic bag on the NOTCam trolley.
 The differently coloured screws are of different length and should go to the positions as marked on the flange.
-The red screw is to be used just below stancam and has to be fixed with a bolt at the upper side of the adapter plate (use key hanging behind entrance door).
-Before taking the trolley away, fix the red and the yellow screws plus the two grey at the two corners of the trolley towards stancam.
-Then remove the trolley and put in the remaining 4 grey ones.
-Note that currently one hole in the adapter plate is damaged!
+The 2 red screws have to be fixed with a bolt at the upper side of the adapter plate (use tool hanging behind entrance door).
+Before taking the trolley away, fix and tighten the 2 red and the all the yellow screws, i.e. on the StanCam side and the side towards the lower hatch.
+Also, put in the 4 grey screws you can reach but only hand-tighten.
+Then remove the trolley, put in the remaining 2 grey screws and make sure all are tightened.
+Note that currently (by Jan 2016) 2 holes in the adapter plate are damaged at two yellow screw positions on the StanCam side!

 6. Mount the arm for the extra weights with 3 screws.
 The arm will stick out towards the StanCam metal triangle.
 One of the 3 screws is 70mm long, while the others are 60mm.
-Their position is marked on the arm.
-Put on 45 kilos, i.e. 4 disks of 10 kg each and 2 of 2.5 kg.
+Their position is marked on the arm, never put the long one in under StanCam!
+Put on 43.75 kilos, i.e. 4 disks of 10 kg each, 1 of 2.5 kg and 1 of 1.25 kg.

 7. Check and connect cables: